Skip to content

 • Resistant to damage from oil and many chemicals

-• Can be pre-colored or dyed in a wide range of colors
+• Can be pre-coloured or dyed in a wide range of colours

 • Resilient